widemem

 Compliance stance

-widemem is Apache 2.0, source-available, local-first, and phones no home.
+widemem is Apache 2.0, open source, local-first, and phones no home.
 It is not itself SOC2 or HIPAA certified because it is a library, not a service.
 The compliance posture of the deployment is yours.
 The library gives you the building blocks: local storage, configurable retention via ttl_days, full audit trail via get_history(), and the ability to run the LLM and embedding sides locally so no data ever leaves your perimeter.

 For teams deploying into regulated environments (healthcare, finance, government) that want a support contract and dedicated help with the compliance review, the enterprise page is where to start.